AllenInstitute/distributed-vae/README.md

 ## installation

-to recreate the conda environment used for this project, do this:
+To recreate the conda environment used for this project,:

 1. Clone the repo
 ```